rneuhausler/coralModel-analyses/README.md

     .
 ```

 `roll()` updates each node (i.e. instance of class `Organism()` within class `Reef()`) based a probability weighted by neighboring benthic coverages, determined by `generateGraph()`, and overall reef conditions, and a randomly generated number.
-If this number falls within the bounds of the weighted probability, the node switches to a different type.
-They weighing is inspired by Mumby et al. (2014)'s reef competion ODE's, shown below:
+If the randomly generated number falls within the bounds of the weighted probability, the node switches to a different type.
+The weighing is based on Mumby et al. (2014)'s reef competion ODE's, shown below:

 ![](images/mumbyEquations.png)

-The mechanics behind `roll()` are as follows:
+These equations are discretized and incorporated into `roll()` as follows:

 ```python